karthik1288/Record-manager/readme.txt

 1)This function is used to get an attribute.
 2)Get the position of data.
 3)Get the value of record->data at attrNum to result.
-4)Get the datatype of the corresponding value (Switch used to get the attribute type) 6)Copy the reference of the temporary Value to Value 7)Return the status.
+4)Get the datatype of the corresponding value.(Switch used to get the attribute type) 6)Copy the reference of the temporary Value to Value.
+7)Return the status.